meh/ruby-tesseract-ocr/README.md

 e.text_for('test/first.png').strip # => 'ABC'
 ```

-You can pass to `#text_for` either a path, an IO object, a string containing the image or
+You can pass to `#text_for` either a path, an IO object, a string containing
-an object that responds to `#to_blob` (for example  Magick::Image), keep in mind that
+the image or an object that responds to `#to_blob` (for example
-the format has to be supported by leptonica.
+Magick::Image), keep in mind that the format has to be supported by leptonica.

 ### Accessing advanced features

-With advanced features you get access to blocks, paragraphs, lines, words and symbols.
+With advanced features you get access to blocks, paragraphs, lines, words and

-There are lot of way to access those levels, the methods are the following (replace level
+symbols.

-with one of the accessible features, so `each_level` can be `each_block` or `each_paragraph`
+Replace **level** in method names with either `block`, `paragraph`, `line`,
-etc.)
+`word` or `symbol`.

-The following kind of accessors need a block to be passed and they pass to the block each
+The following kind of accessors need a block to be passed and they pass to the
-`Element` object.
-The Element object has various getters to access certain features, I'll
+block each `Element` object.
+The Element object has various getters to access
-talk about them later.
+certain features, I'll talk about them later.

 The methods are: